wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 In summary, importing a Lovable app into Diploi would allow you to elevate what your apps can do and how you can host them, without having to do manual work setting up servers or configuring anything manually.

-For more detail about the `diploi.yaml` syntax and available components/add-ons, check the Diploi docs
+For more details about the `diploi.yaml` syntax and available components/add-ons, check the Diploi docs.

 https://docs.diploi.com

 By importing your Lovable app into Diploi, you effectively upgrade it from a frontend prototype into a full-stack, production-ready app, without leaving the Diploi console.
 You get one-click deployments, remote dev environments, and pay-as-you-go hosting all in one place.

-And the best part is that you can still continue using the Lovable AI chat for your frontend, because the changes that Diploi makes on your repository's folder structure and the files added, do not conflict with Lovable's system.
+And the best part is that you can still continue using the Lovable AI chat for your frontend, because the changes that Diploi makes on your repository's folder structure and the files added do not conflict with Lovable's system.

 ---

 If you are building something using Lovable and Diploi, please let us know!

-You can connect with us directly on Discord or via email, we'll be happy to talk with you and help however we can.
+You can connect with us directly on Discord or via email.
+We'll be happy to talk with you and help however we can.

 Until the next one! 😎